 Is Cycling the Camino Right for You?

-If your trip lasts more than a week, plan for rest days, especially if you’re cycling with children.
-These breaks offer a chance to relax and explore towns along the way, such as Burgos, León, or Porto.
+If your trip lasts more than a week, consider adding one or two rest days, especially if you’re cycling the Camino with children.
+Rest days give your body time to recover and offer a lovely chance to explore the beautiful towns and cities along the way, such as Burgos, León or Porto.

 Preparing Your Bicycle

-Your bike will be delivered to your first hotel and ready for assembly.
-It will arrive in a box, requiring you to straighten the handlebars and attach the pedals.
-Instructions are included.
+Your Camino bike will be delivered to your first hotel, ready for your first day of cycling.
+It will arrive securely packed in a box.
+This means you’ll need to carry out a few simple tasks before setting off: straighten the handlebars and attach the pedals.
+Clear instructions will be provided to help you with this.

 - Visit a local bike shop for repairs.